-Once your Notice of Retirement is received, MPERS will create and send you an individualized Retirement Election Form and benefit estimate(s).
-You should expect to receive the Retirement Election Form approximately one week after the Notice of Retirement is processed by MPERS.
+Once your Notice of Retirement is received, MPERS will prepare and send you an individualized Retirement Election Form and benefit estimate(s) that should arrive approximately one week after the Notice of Retirement is processed by MPERS.

-The Retirement Election Form will show only the retirement options for which you are eligible (e.g. benefit payment option, retirement plan, and BackDROP).
-The benefit estimate(s) will provide the information needed to make informed retirement decisions.
+The Retirement Election Form will show only the retirement options for which you are eligible (e.g., benefit payment option, retirement plan, and BackDROP).
+The benefit estimate(s) will provide the information you need to make informed retirement decisions.

-- Election(s) made at retirement cannot be changed after your first benefit payment is sent. - We encourage you to meet with your support services/HR representative or an MPERS benefit specialist prior to making your retirement elections.
+- Election(s) made at retirement cannot be changed after your first benefit payment is sent. - We encourage you to meet with an MPERS benefit specialist prior to making your retirement elections.

-Date Forms are Due at MPERS
+Date Forms Are Due at MPERS

 Based on your intended date of retirement, the notice and election forms must be received at MPERS by the dates listed on the chart below.
-Submitting either form after the deadline could: 1) delay your retirement date, 2) delay your benefit payment, and 3) affect your medical and life insurance coverage.
+Submitting either form after the deadline could 1) delay your retirement date, 2) delay your benefit payment, and 3) affect your medical and life insurance coverage.